lexemmens/podman-maven-plugin/README.md

 ## About
 This plugin was created based on the need to build container images with Podman, whilst not having an appropriate plugin to do so.
-Initially using the [docker-maven-plugin](https://github.com/fabric8io/docker-maven-plugin) from fabric8io it quickly became clear that simply swapping docking for podman (`alias docker=podman`) did not work as the plugin requires a Docker outlet to communicate with.
+Initially using the [docker-maven-plugin](https://github.com/fabric8io/docker-maven-plugin) from `fabric8io` it quickly became clear that simply swapping
+Docker for Podman (`alias docker=podman`) did not work as the plugin requires a Docker outlet to communicate with.
 With other plugins currently not yet available, the idea was born.

 This plugin uses a `ProcessExecutor` from ZeroTurnaround to do its magic under water.
 Although this plugins' structure is similar to that from the